WhaleJ84/librenms_handler/README.md

 ## Usage

-THe package is installed via Pip with `pip install librenms-handler`.
+The package is installed via Pip with `pip install librenms-handler`.

 The following statement will initialise the library: